zhengying-liu/autodl_starting_kit_stable/README.md

  git clone https://github.com/zhengying-liu/autodl_starting_kit_stable.git
  ```

- Then you can begin your participation to AutoDL challenge by carefully reading this README.md file (which you are already doing).
+ Then you can begin your participation to the AutoDL challenge by carefully reading this README.md file (which you are already doing).

 ## Local Development and Testing
 To make your own submission to AutoDL challenge, you need to modify the file